 Please don't hesitate to contact me to see how I can help you with your research.

+Your research is quite astonishing: I never thought that anyone could get this far!!
 Your report is not only soundly researched but meticulously presented and annotated.
 I would recommend you to anyone who wants to learn about their family history.

 ~ Oliver R. (Enfield, London)

 Thank you SO much for yesterday - another breath-taking, eye-opening and thoroughly enjoyable experience.
 All the sessions spent with you have been the journey into the past which I had been planning to make for so long ...
 I was completely blown away by it all!
 For me what had previously been bits of very sketchy orally passed-down information, or simply hearsay, about family members suddenly became a very authentic part of a storyboard where various characters and their back stories were brought to life.

 Dear Angela, I would like to say than you very much from both me and my mum.
 Mum now knows why she knew nothing about her grandparents and some things have now fallen into place for her.

 A great deal of information was found and in a lot of detail and so I was very happy with the experience and will do more in the future.
 The work produced was both prompt and reliable.
 The texts and reports were clear, detailed and professionally presented.

 I needed someone to be my 'eyes' at the London Archives and other places of historic records.
 Family Folios have always provided the details I had been searching for or, if not, then a report would be forthcoming with the reasons as to the failure to progress any further.
 I have been very happy with the results of all my requests to Family Folios.